datasets/bond-yields-uk-10y/README.md

 [tou]: http://www.bankofengland.co.uk/pages/disclaimer.aspx#Statistics

-However, the amounts of data provided in this dataset are so minimal as to fall below any threshold for any Database Rights.
+However, the amounts of data provided in this dataset is so minimal as likely to fall below any threshold for Database Rights.

 As such the maintainers feel warranted in putting the dataset out under the Public Domain Dedication and License but that they can, obviously, only license